A restaurant dish laid out on a teal plate A restaurant dish laid out on a teal plate

 Sông Quê Café

-Whilst there are many Vietnamese spots in Kingsland Road, Sông Quê Café stands out, in part because of its vibrant green exterior.
-This place is especially popular for casual dining.
-Try authentic Vietnamese recipes, including 11 different types of pho.
-It's a modest family-run restaurant with warm hospitality.
+Whilst there are many Vietnamese spots in Kingsland Road and London as a whole, Sông Quê Café stands out, and not just because of its vivid green exterior.
+This place is especially popular for casual dining, with authentic Vietnamese recipes, including 11 different types of pho, served at affordable prices and with minimum fuss.
+It's the kind of spot where you feel like you're dining with your family, even if you're on your own.

 Duck & Waffle